jbaumann/pio_and_stm32cubeide/automatic_cubemx/README.md

 6. Copy script `setup_cubemx_env_auto.py` to your project directory.

 7. Rename any assembler files having a lower-case '.s' ending to upper-case '.S'.
 Otherwise you get an error "unrecognized option -x".
 The script points out the paths to any files that you have not yet renamed.
 STM32CubeIDE has no problems with this simple renaming.

+9. Decide on the C library you want to use.
+If you choose Nano, then everything is setup already.
+Other possible libraries can be chosen by setting build variables.
+You can find the details [here](https://docs.platformio.org/en/latest/platforms/ststm32.html#stm32duino-configuration-system).

 For reference see the provided sample platformio.ini which you can use as the basis for your own.